Astrochemical modelling of infrared dark clouds: Discussion and extended analysis

 The next aspect we investigate is that of the precise choice of temperature in the range 15~K to 20~K\footnote{This effect is also similar to uncertainties in the precise value of the CO-ice binding energy, which we discuss below in \S\ref{S:combined}.}.
 Within this range there is a dramatic difference in the evolution of gas phase CO abundance due to freeze-out on dust grains.
-Recall also that the early-time solutions found in Case 1 are driven largely by the evolution of CO freeze-out from an initial condition of $\rm [CO]$ $\sim 10^{-4}$ to observed values of $\sim 10^{-5}$ (i.e., CO depletion factor of $f_D\sim 10$).
+Recall also that the early-time solutions found in Case 1 are driven largely by the evolution of CO freeze-out from an initial condition of $\rm [CO]$ $\sim 10^{-4}$ to observed values of $\sim 10^{-5}$ (i.e. CO depletion factor of $f_D\sim 10$).

-Figure~\ref{fig:TH_T_var_p2} shows the time evolution of the abundances of CO, HCO$^+$ and N$_2$H$^+$ in the fiducial Case 1 modeling of P2 with finer temperature variation from 15 to 20~K. We see that a small difference in adopted temperature, i.e., 16~K compared to 15~K, makes a large difference in the gas phase CO abundance during timescales up to $\sim 10^7\:$yr.
+Figure~\ref{fig:TH_T_var_p2} shows the time evolution of the abundances of CO, HCO$^+$ and N$_2$H$^+$ in the fiducial Case 1 modelling of P2 with finer temperature variation from 15 to 20~K. We see that a small difference in adopted temperature, that is 16~K compared to 15~K, makes a large difference in the gas phase CO abundance during timescales up to $\sim 10^7\:$yr.
 In particular, the model with $T=16\:$K reaches a quasi equilibrium gas phase CO abundance of $\sim 10^{-5}$ after about 300,000~yr, which then persists at about this level for several Myr.
-Given the sensitivity of this aspect of the astrochemical model to the choice of $T$ and recognizing the systematic uncertainties in both the CO ice binding energy and the measurement of $T$ in the IRDC, it is conceivable that the IRDC clumps are in this quasi-equilibrium phase.
+Given the sensitivity of this aspect of the astrochemical model to the choice of $T$ and recognising the systematic uncertainties in both the CO ice binding energy and the measurement of $T$ in the IRDC, it is conceivable that the IRDC clumps are in this quasi-equilibrium phase.

-In Figure~\ref{fig:TH_CR_var_p2} we show examples of the time evolution of [CO], [HCO$^+$] and [N$_2$H$^+$] at $T=16$~K for various CRIRs.
+In Fig.~\ref{fig:TH_CR_var_p2} we show examples of the time evolution of [CO], [HCO$^+$] and [N$_2$H$^+$] at $T=16$~K for various CRIRs.
 Later time solutions are possible, although the preferred value of $\zeta$ remains relatively low, $\sim 10^{-18}\:{\rm s}^{-1}$, set by [HCO$^+$].
-The full projected Case 1 $\chi^2$ landscapes for P2 with XR, UR and R, but with the temperature always fixed to be $T=16$~K, are shown in Figure~\ref{fig:p2_glob_16K}.
+The full projected Case 1 $\chi^2$ landscapes for P2 with XR, UR and R, but with the temperature always fixed to be $T=16$~K, are shown in Fig.~\ref{fig:p2_glob_16K}.
 Here we see the full extent of these later-time, lower-CRIR solutions.